ronachong/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable - creates a new local variable called BETTY with the value Holberton 7-create_global_variable - creates a new global variable called HOLBERTON with the value Betty 8-true_knowledge - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-9-divide_and_rule - prints the result of the environmental variables POWER divided by DIVIDE, followed by a new line.
+9-divide_and_rule - prints the result of the environmental variables POWER divided by DIVIDE, followed by a new line 10-love_exponent_breath - displays the result of the environmental variables BREATH to the power LOVE, followed by a new line